cftgithub/liri-node-app/README.md

 # liri-node-app

-* Axio packages:
+**Overview**

+LIRI is a Language Interpretation and Recognition Interface.
+This is a command line node app that will return data based on the parameters given.

+**MVP**

+LIRI will search for parameters given in the command line and return data using the following:

+* Spotify for songs
-    - Bands in Town
+* Bands in Town for concerts
+* OMDB for movies

+**Parameters**
+* node liri.js concert-this <artist/band name> will return:
+    - Name of the venue
-    - Spotify
+    - Venu location
+    - Date of the event (formated using moment as MM/DD/YYYY)

+* node liris.js spotify-this-song '<song name>' will return:
-    - OMDB API
+    - Artist(s)

-* Node packages:
-    - Node-Spotify-API
+    - Song's name
-    - Axios (to grab data from OMDB API and Bands In Town API)
+    - Preview link of the song from Spotify
+    - Album of the song
+    - If no song is provided, program will default to "The Sign" by Ace of Base

+* node liri.js movie-this '<movie name>' will return:
+    - Title of the movie
+    - Year the movie came out
-    - Moment
+    - IMDB Rating
-    - DotEnv
+    - Rotten Tomatoes Rating

-* Purpose of app (what it's doing and why)
+    - Country where the movie was produced
+    - Language of the movie

-* Overview of how the app is organized
+    - Plot of the movie
+    - Actors in the movie
+    - If movie is not typed in, the program will output data for the movie 'Mr. Nobody'

+* node liri.js do-what-it-says:
+    - LIRI will take the text inside of random.txt using fs Node package to call one of LIRI's commands
+    - Runs spotify-this-song for "I Want it That Way" as folow in the text in random.txt

-* Start-to-finish instructions on how to run the app
+**How to run the app:**

-* Screenshots, gifs or videos of the app functioning
+**Screenshots, gifs or videos of the app functioning:**

-* Link to a deployed version of the app
+**Link to a deployed version of the app:**

-* List technologies used in the app
+**List technologies used in the app:**

+**Role in app development:**

+**Technologies Used**

-* Role in app development
+* Bands in Town API
+* OMDB API
+* Node-Spotify-API
+* Axios NPM
+* Moment NPM
+* DotEnv NPM